artineering-io/flair-docs/flair/styles/presets.md

 * Editing the preset will open the _\*.json_ preset in a text editor to modify to your liking.
 Remember to refresh the presets after any edits.
 * Renaming the preset will prompt to enter a new name for the preset.

+## Style presets location
+Presets are stored in the following locations:
+1. Specified presets folder in environment variable `FLAIR_PRESETS_PATH` (`FLAIR_PRESETS_PATH/styles`) [optional]
+2. User presets folder (`AppDocuments/Flair/presets/styles`) [In system-wide installations: `For all users`]
+3. Installation presets folder

+In case a preset exists in multiple locations, the preset on the first locations will override presets in later locations.

 ## Style Presets API

 The Style Presets tool manages an instance of the style presets library, available within the [style presets module](/flair/api/style-presets/) of the Flair API.
 You can use this API to automatically save or load different presets within your custom pipeline.